Longfilename/short-documentation/README.md

 [Yeoman](http://yeoman.io) generator for the [Short Documentation](https://github.com/Longfilename/short-documentation/tree/master/app/templates) project.

 Short Documentation is an HTML template and documentation project.
 The code organization and naming convention allow for a documentation build for minimal effort.
-Short Documentation uses Jade, SCSS, and TypeScript, and uses `config-yeoman.json` as a jump start on project development (by building out all the files and folders as defined in the JSON file).
+Short Documentation uses Pug, SCSS, and TypeScript, and uses `config-yeoman.json` as a jump start on project development (by building out all the files and folders as defined in the JSON file).

 ## Installation